KDM-LAB/Evaluation-Framework-for-Personalized-Summarization/README.md

 ## II.
 Data Manipulation for Evaluation
-- Collect the model generated summaries and move it to "darsh" directory.
+- Collect the model generated summaries and move it to "temporal_variance" directory.
 - Run the dataset generation notebook to prepare the dataset for evaluation.
-- Place the news.tsv file in darsh directory
+- Place the news.tsv file in "temporal_variance" directory

 ## III.
 Calculation of e-DINS<sub>sub</sub>

 ## IV.
 Calculation of e-DINS<sub>TV</sub>
-- Move the combined_dataset.pkl to darsh directory to calculate the score
+- Move the combined_dataset.pkl to "temporal_variance" directory to calculate the score
 - Run the Temporal Variance Notebook according to the guided steps in the notebook
 - 5-model-dataset.json file is also needed for calculation of rouge score